with its’ first inhabitants was destroyed by a great disaster.

 their happy ending.

-made small grass animals, protectors of all forests, the dwarf spirits of the mountain, deer, the birds, lions, tigers, serpents,
+small grass animals, protectors of all forests, the dwarf spirits of the mountain, deer, the birds, lions, tigers, serpents,

 snakes, poisonous snakes, and guardians of the climbing plants.